-We have reviewed the accompanying consolidated balance sheets of Keystone Microtech Corporation (the Company) and its subsidiaries (the Group) as of March 31, 2023 and 2022, and the related consolidated statements of comprehensive income, the statements of changes in equity and cash flows for the three months then ended, and the related notes to the consolidated financial statements, including a summary of significant accounting policies (collectively referred to as the "consolidated financial statements").
+We have reviewed the accompanying consolidated balance sheets of Keystone Microtech Corporation (the Company) and its subsidiaries (the Group) as of June 30, 2023 and 2022, the related consolidated statements of comprehensive income for the three months ended June 30, 2023 and 2022 and for the six months ended June 30, 2023 and 2022, the consolidated statements of changes in equity and cash flows for the six months then ended, and the related notes to the consolidated financial statements, including a summary of significant accounting policies (collectively referred to as the "consolidated financial statements").
 Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34 "Interim Financial Reporting" endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on the consolidated financial statements based on our reviews.